hyundai-robotics/doc-hi6-sdk/book.md

   </tbody>
 </table>

 -  When an object created in Python is transferred to HRScript, it is specifically called as xpy-object.
-When it comes to xpy-objects, it is possible to read the attribute values and call methods.
+When it comes to xpy-objects, it is possible to read attribute values and call methods.
 We will cover them in more detail later.
 - For Python grammar, multiple return values can be transferred from a function to the outside, but they cannot be transferred to HRScript.
 # 2.4 Creating a simple web-based UI